acemod/ACE3/docs/wiki/framework/headless-framework.md

 ### 1.1 End Mission

-Since ACEX v3.1.0 Headless component supports automatic ending of mission when Headless Clients are connencted but no players are present.
+Since ACEX v3.1.0 _(before merge into ACE3)_ Headless component supports automatic ending of mission when Headless Clients are connencted but no players are present.
 It is basically `server.cfg` setting `persistent = 1;` with Headless Client support.

-As of ACEX v3.2.0 this feature can also be enabled without enabling AI distribution (overall setting).
+As of ACEX v3.2.0 _(before merge into ACE3)_ this feature can also be enabled without enabling AI distribution (overall setting).

 ## 2. Scripting